-More and more great content about food in Los Angeles is being released on film.
+More and more great content about restaurants in Los Angeles is being released on video.
 Here now, a look at last week's best new food videos.
 Know of one that we missed?
 Send it our way.

 This week, watch one of Wurstküche's purveyors make sausage in a video that's almost appetizing.
 Over in Reseda, see the romance of fresh tofu at Vinh Loi Tofu in a video from KCRW.
 Culver City's Copenhagen Pastry is the subject of a new short documentary from Eureka Drive Productions.
 In a new Lucky Peach produciton, New York's Christina Tosi travels with our own Roy Choi to taste shaved ice in Hawaii.
 Lastly, learn how to order food in Japanese.

 1) Making Fresh Tofu at Vinh Loi Tofu:

 KCRW and Deep End Dining blogger Eddie Lin shot this recent video which captures a the process of tofu making at Reseda's Vinh Loi Tofu.
 The highly rated meat-free restaurant uses only certified non-GMO soybeans.
 Watch as buckets of soybeans transform into soy milk, coagulate into curds and then are pressed into soft, silky tofu.